RESTful web-services in JSIDPlay2

 JSIDPlay2Server can optionally serve audio recognition requests to answer the question: What tune is currently played.
 This is similar to what the commercial Shazam app does.

-As a preparation to handle these requests you must create a database beforehand.
+As a preparation to handle these requests, you must create a database beforehand.
 You can choose your own database, but in these examples I will use mysql.

-First install and configure a database and create a user with a desired password.
+First, install and configure a database and create a user with a desired password.

 sudo apt-get install mysql-server